-Many veterans face challenges largely due to the effects of war.
-Several veterans battle with Post Traumatic Stress and have obstacles transitioning into civilian life after their call of duty.
-With growing economic demands and lack of veteran resources, many soldiers fall into difficult times.
+Veterans may face a variety of challenges due to the effects of war and can have obstacles transitioning into civilian life after their military service.
+With growing economic demands and lack of veteran resources, many fall into difficult times.

 Ranchin’ Vets wants to bring peace of mind to the service members transitioning to civilian life.